-The list of completed and/or ongoing projects from 2023, with the associated scope, targeted costs, actual cost, and CSO volume reduction, are provided in Appendix B.
+The list of completed and ongoing projects from 2024, with the associated scope, targeted costs, actual costs, and CSO volume reduction are provided in Appendix B.

-The list of forecasted work for 2024 and the corresponding capital project's estimated CSO volume reduction are provided in Appendix G.
+The list of forecasted work for 2025 and the corresponding capital project's estimated CSO volume reduction are provided in Appendix G.